cdfoundation/foundation/committees/selection.md

 ### Governance

-The committee will be lead by a chairperson or co-chairperson
+Optionally, the committee will be lead by a chairperson or co-chairperson

 ## Governing Board Oversight